6 Tips to Improve Your Newsletter Campaigns

 • Differentiate recipients by interests, sources, locations and any other criteria you might think of.
 It’s not good if recipients receive your newsletters at night;

 • Don’t send out your campaigns too frequently;

 • Make sure to use a real and sensible sender’s address.

 When sending group emails at speeds approaching your server limits, a well configured and trusted SMTP server is even more important.
-Getting filtered or blocked might be even caused by too many emails sent.
+Being filtered or blocked might even be caused by sending too many emails..
 If multiple emails fail to be delivered or get bounced from a certain server, sending, even more, emails to the same server in a short period of time will most likely get you blocked.